-Now I think I might have been able a concert or two and maybe even a to skirt around this blessed entanglement if I had simply taken her along.
+Now I think I might have been able to skirt around this blessed entanglement if I had simply taken her along.
 But Ol' Dutch actually got a bear in the first 30 minutes of hunting and Miss Trixie could see that she needed to hang her suitcase up at my door as she would never be hungry again.
 And I fell in love with her when nature called while we were on a mountain top.
 And, unlike my first wife, Miss Trixie was able to answer nature in the woods rather than come to town for a flushing toilet.
 That is true love, indeed.